colin-mccarthy/plainwhite-jekyll/_posts/2022-02-20-mission-controll.markdown

 Consistent Kubernetes dial tone no matter what cloud:

+Your developers don't care about where the clusters live as long as they have a Kubernetes dial tone.

 I'd like to provide some definitions for frequently used terms.
 The first is a management cluster, a management cluster is a Kubernetes cluster and into this Kubernetes cluster have been installed the cluster API components.
 This enables this management cluster to manage the lifecycle of other Kubernetes clusters.
 These other Kubernetes clusters are properly known in cluster API, as workload clusters.